About Requesting a Consumer Representative

 - Committee contact details including email and telephone and mailing address

 - Any other information including websites that provide background information about the committee or issue.

 It takes about four weeks for HCCA to complete the process of advertising, recruiting and selecting a consumer representative.
 We advertise vacancies to consumer networks via email and our newsletter.
 People nominate for positions and these nominations are sent to the Consumer Representatives Sub-Committee to assess nominations and make a recommendation to the Executive Committee of HCCA.

-For more information contact our office and ask to speak with Kerry Snell, the Coordinator of our Consumer Representatives Program.
+For more information contact our office and ask to speak with Kate Gorman, the Manager, Consumer and Community Participation.